 Who are we?

-Mountain View Market Co+op has been a staple of the Las Cruces community for 40 years!
+Mountain View Market Co+op has been a staple of the Las Cruces community for over 40 years!
 (What is a co+op?)
 Founded in 1975 and now owned by over 4,000 community members like you, we specialize in natural, organic, and local food.